exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 anchoring chain, new anchoring transaction should spend previous anchoring address UTXO and send it to the new anchoring address.
 We must be confident such transaction would be written to the blockchain **before** we really change the list of validators.
-Thus we need suspend anchoring process.
+Thus the anchoring process is suspended.

 - The anchoring service wait until common LECT is written to the Bitcoin blockchain.